What is metabolic acidosis?

 What causes metabolic acidosis?

 Healthy kidneys have many jobs.
 One of these jobs is to keep the right balance of acids in the body.
 The kidneys do this by removing acid from the body through urine.
 Metabolic acidosis is caused by a build-up of too many acids in the blood.
-This happens when your kidneys are unable to adequately remove the acid from your blood.
+This happens when your kidneys are unable to remove enough acid from your blood.

 What are the signs and symptoms?